 If you can’t find the empathy for your clients and what they are worried about – which, frankly, might be you – you are missing a huge opportunity.

-It is important to understand your clients’ needs and expectation and to smooth their anxieties.
+It is important to understand your clients’ needs and expectations, and to smooth their anxieties.
 And it is also about having confidence in the value you provide, and your ability to convey that value.
-And trust that you know where to draw the line where to stop giving for free and that if they don’t get the value, it’s okay.
+And trusting that you know where to draw the line where to stop giving for free, and that if they don’t get the value, it’s okay.

 Some key things to remember: